 Environmental complaints: Report environmental violations to BPCP such as sewer overflow, illegal dumping, chemical spills and flaring or smoke during business hours by calling 311, (713) 837-0311 or by visiting Houston's non-emergency service request site.
 If you need to make an environmental complaint after business hours, call (832) 393-5730.

-Healthy homes and lead poisoning prevention: The Healthy Homes and Lead Poisoning Prevention Program provides blood lead testing for children age six and under, as well as environmental investigation and case follow-up for children with elevated blood lead levels.
-For additional information, call (832) 393-5141.
+Lead poisoning prevention: Houston's Childhood Lead Poisoning Prevention Program provides blood lead testing for children age six and under, as well as environmental investigation and case follow-up for children with elevated blood lead levels.
+For additional information, call (832) 393-5157.

 Indoor air quality: The bureau offers a range of educational material on indoor air quality, from a list of indoor air consultants in Houston (compiled by the Texas Department of Health) to advice on clearing your home of asthma triggers (from U.S. EPA.)